Pitta Dosha is the energy of metabolism and transformation. That’s why Pitta Imbalance creates high heat and metabolic health issues in the body.

 Usually Pitta increases under hunger, pressing deadlines and in summer season.

-Signs of Pitta Imbalance in the Mind
+1. Symptoms of Pitta Imbalance in the Mind

 - Pitta Imbalance or Increase is exhibited with the emotions of intolerance – irritability, anger, impatience, judgment, criticism, and jealousy.
 One becomes intolerant to their own self and to others.

 - High levels of Pitta can also lead to a tendency toward perfectionism, Obsessive Compulsive Disorder (OCD), burnout from excessive work, dissatisfaction, and lack of content.

 - Low pitta can also lead one to stay caught in their own imaginary perfect world and stage of denial.
 It leads to lack of decisiveness and action.

 2. Health Issues of Pitta Imbalance in Women